-Sweet potato noodles are tricky noodle to work with, if you are seeking that perfect chewy bouncy texture but it no longer has to be now that I figured out a fool proof to achieve this and you’ll be surprised how simple it is!
-No more boiling water, no more running noodles under cold water!
+Sweet potato noodles are tricky noodle to work with, if you are seeking that perfect chewy bouncy texture but there’s a fool proof way to achieve this & you’ll be surprised how simple it is!
+No more boiling water, no more running noodles under cold water to make the perfect Chewy Korean Glass Noodles (Chap Chae/Japchae)

 Noodles are my most favourite things in the world to eat.
 It’s chewy, satisfying, comforting and great for sharing.
 When I had Korean glass noodles for the first time, I was blown away.
 The noodles were VERY chewy which made it very satisfying to eat, and the sauce didn’t sit on the surface of the noodles it was absorbed into the noodle!
 Fascinating eh?